Salma Hayek Sports Sexy Black Bikini At The Beach While Practicing Meditation

 Salma Hayek is considered one of the most beautiful actresses in Hollywood.
-On Tuesday, afternoon she solidified that title with a stunning new bathing suit post.
+On Tuesday afternoon, she solidified that with a stunning new bathing suit post.

-In the racy pics, Salma looked drop dead gorgeous as she sported a sexy black bikini at the beach.
+In the racy pics, Salma looked drop-dead gorgeous as she sported a sexy black bikini at the beach.
 The teeny top featured a deep neckline that exposed her ample cleavage.
-It also included slim straps that fastened behind her neck and back and helped to accentuate her gym-honed arms and shoulders.
+It also included slim straps that fastened behind her neck and back, and helped to accentuate her gym-honed arms and shoulders.

-The matching bikini bottoms tied around her curvaceous hips and wrapped tightly around her tiny waist as it clung to her round booty and showed off her killer legs.
+The matching bikini bottoms tied around her curvaceous hips and wrapped tightly around her trim waist as they clung to her round booty and showed off her killer legs.
 Her taut tummy and impressive abs were also spotlighted in the shots.

 In the first photo, Salma got soaking wet while sitting in the water.
 She crossed her legs in front of her and arched her back as she placed both hands on top of her head.
 Her eyes were closed and her head was tilted upward as she soaked up some sunshine.